Ficool

 The drop-ship lifted.

 The ride was the bad kind.
-The cabin was uninsulated and the engines were not designed for human comfort and his back teeth rattled in his skull every time the airframe shifted.
-Iharu was looking at the floor.
-Hiro had his rifle gripped tight enough his knuckles had gone the color of paper.
+The cabin was uninsulated, the engines cared nothing for human comfort, and his back teeth rattled in his skull every time the airframe shifted.
+Iharu kept his attention on the floor.
+Hiro gripped his rifle tight enough to bleach his knuckles.
 Nobody talked.

 The city shrank under them into a neat lit grid.